kbilsted/StatePrinter/doc/AutomatingUnitTesting.md

 ## 1.4 Inspect and commit

 *"Now hold on a minute"*, I hear you say!
 You just generated the output.
 How does StatePrinter know that the assert is correct?
 The answer is, that it doesn't.
 It merely outputs the state of the SUT (System Under Test).
+So StatePrinter does not prevent you from having to think, in fact you should not blindly trust the output.
+StatePrinter simply takes away the typing in testing.

+## Shortcut helpers

 Now that we understand the basics of the framework, it is time to introduce a shorthand method for printing and asserting.
 Thus we re-write the above simply as: